Barnwell: How all 32 teams can win Super Bowl LIII

 It's not difficult to imagine the AFC West opening up for the Broncos, especially with the Raiders seemingly self-destructing before the season even starts.
 The Chargers and Chiefs both have incredibly high ceilings, but neither is a guaranteed quantity heading into 2018.
 If Case Keenum plays like the guy who posted a 98.3 passer rating in Minnesota in 2017, the Broncos will be in the thick of things in the AFC.

-Does Mack make Bears a top 10 defense?
+Does Mack make Bears a top-10 defense?

 Field Yates and Matthew Berry like the addition of Khalil Mack to the Bears but find the defense will be facing a tough schedule.